 - Poke holes in the butter cake using the smaller end of a chopstick or similar-sized instrument.
 Go close but not all the way through to the bottom.

-- Slowly and carefully pour over the poked holes.
+- Slowly and carefully pour the butter glaze over the poked holes.
 Allow the cake to cool on a wire cooling rack for 30 minutes from the time it is removed from the oven to the time it is inverted.
 Once inverted and cooled, gently brush the remaining glaze over the top of the cake.

 Notes